A Simple Modeling Framework For Prediction In The Human Glucose-Insulin System: Materials and Methods

 From another point of view, considering \eqref{vector_form_g} and \eqref{vector_form_y_2}, we see that given $\theta$, $(g,y)$ has multivariate normal distribution with mean and covariance matrix that could be computed from the above equations since, given $\theta$, everything is explicitly known.
 Then, integrating $g$ out, in other words, computing the marginal distribution we obtain the distribution of $y|\theta$, which corresponds to the one stated in \eqref{vector_form_y_2}.

 Now, to define the prior distribution $\mathbb{P}(\theta)$ we assume that the unknown parameters are distributed uniformly across a bounded set $\Theta$ and define

-where $\chi_{\Theta}(\cdot)$ is the characteristic function, as defined above and $|\Theta|$ is the volume of the region defined by $\Theta$.
+where $\1_{\Theta}(\cdot)$ is the indicator function and $|\Theta|$ is the volume of the region defined by $\Theta$.
 Thus, by substituting the likelihood, \eqref{likelihood}, and the prior distribution, \eqref{prior_dist}, into \eqref{bayes}, we formulate the posterior distribution as follows

-Now, we will show how we use this posterior distribution to state the parameter estimation problem.
+Then, we use this posterior distribution to state the parameter estimation problem whose details can be found in the Supplementary Material.